ianbishop/userevents.github.io/4.2/docs/quickstart.md

 Patterns are the building blocks of your CxEngage system.
 With them, you describe how the system should understand your data and what to do when it detects that a pattern match has occurred.

+### Pattern

 Patterns are described using the CxEngage DSL, which typically starts with an "event" keyword.
-For this example, we will be matching an event where the value of `type` is equal to `test`.
-Then we will use the echo endpoint to echo out "Hello World!" to our logs.

-### Pattern

 We want our pattern to match any time that `type` is equal to "hello", and then we would like to echo "Hello World" when this event is received by CxEngage.
 The pattern would be written in the following way:

 {% highlight clojure %}
 (event {:type "hello"})